 The Primula Brew Buddy is an affordable, pocket-sized, durable little dripper that takes a lot of the guesswork out of coffee brewing.
 While we always recommend using a kitchen scale to ensure that your coffee to water ratios are accurate, this little guy does not need a gooseneck kettle or perfectly-tuned pour to produce good results.
 It utilizes a mesh filter attached to a plastic ring that is large enough to rest on the rim of almost any cup.
 Because the filter sits down inside the cup and submerges the grounds, water can be added all at once with any type of kettle or pot.
 The Primula cut down on bitterness quite a bit and produced a pleasingly sweet cup of coffee.

 The Primula Brew Buddy was a bit messy to use.
-You need either a spoon or something with a funnel-shaped spout to get the coffee grounds into the filter without them ending up all over the outside plastic ring.
+A spoon or something with a funnel-shaped spout is useful for getting the coffee grounds into the filter, or they'll end up all over the outside plastic ring.
 Additionally, because the mesh filter sits down inside your cup and submerges the grounds, you need to hold it up out of your cup for a bit to allow the remaining water to finish dripping through.
 The resulting cup has a heavier body, more oil, and more sediment than is typical of pour over coffees.
-For drinkers who prefer a bolder cup and are looking for something affordable and travel-friendly, we recommend this coffee maker.
+However, for drinkers who prefer a bolder cup and are looking for something affordable and travel-friendly, we recommend this coffee maker.